 This is what I know.

-The the terror attack itself resulted in an additional form of terror, and that was the parents not knowing where their children were.
+The terror attack itself resulted in an additional form of terror, and that was the parents not knowing where their children were.

-And that went on, you'll remember during the night.
+And that went on, you'll remember, during the night.

-That was ours.
+That was hours.

-This is a serious issue, and at the ACLJ, we have actually drafted laws for all 50 states to try to get enforcement on that.
+And at the ACLJ, we have actually drafted laws for all 50 states to try to get enforcement on that.

 Let's go to John calling from California.